Understand the basics

 Money for When You Need it Most

 Earnings in an annuity happen tax-deferred.
-This means the money grows without paying taxes, and only when you take the money out does the income become taxable.
+This means the money accumulates without paying taxes, and only when you take the money out does the income become taxable.
 But even then, you pay your regular income tax rate.
 For those who wish to have a tax-deferred income option, a fixed annuity or FIA may be helpful in that way.

 Depending on your situation, other tax benefits may be possible as well.
 In the case of early retirement profit-sharing, for example, you may be able to roll over your plan into an annuity.
 This could be especially helpful if you’re under the age of 59 1/2 but wish to retire now.
-The specifics of this type of transaction impact the tax implications, of course, so be sure to seek professional advice before rolling money into an annuity.
+The specifics of this type of transaction impact the tax implications, of course, so be sure to seek professional guidance before rolling money into an annuity.

 *Backed by the claims-paying ability of the carrier.